 Welcome to Perry County

 Scott2.jpgHello!
-I am Scott Alexander, Perry County Judge Executive, and I'd like to look back at few highlights of my first term in office.
-Despite the budget shortfalls and lack of revenue from coal severance tax, I believe that we have still been able to accomplish a great deal in Perry County.
+I am Scott Alexander and I'd like to share with you a few highlights of my tenure in office as Perry County Judge Executive.
+Despite budget shortfalls, a devastating flood and lack of revenue from coal severance tax, I believe that we have still been able to accomplish a great deal in Perry County since 2015.

 We've tried to add some sources of local entertainment and we've managed to keep them free or very inexpensive so the good people of Perry County don't have to leave home to find sources of family entertainment in these difficult economic times.
-We created a Perry County Fair in June 2015; it is an annual 3-day event that provides the citizens of Perry and surrounding counties the opportunity to see exciting exhibitions, attractions and major musical acts...and they are all free!
-In December 2016, we paired with the City of Hazard to host the first "Christmas in a Small Town", the biggest winter event in Eastern Kentucky!
-In addition to the annual Christmas parade and carriage rides, we added Christmas trees on Main Street and we even brought in an ice skating rink!
-We've also added safety features in the park to slow the flow of traffic as well as handicap accessibility to the park's restroom and shelters.
-We have worked to make improvements and upgrades at Eagle's Landing in Buckhorn, as well as the Hardburly and Leatherwood playgrounds.
+We created a Perry County Fair in 2015; it’s an annual 3-day event that provides the citizens of Perry and surrounding counties the opportunity to see exciting exhibitions, attractions and major musical acts...and they are all free!
+In 2016, we paired with the city of Hazard to create “Christmas in a Small Town,” one of the largest winter events in Eastern Kentucky!
+In addition to the traditional Christmas parade, we added Christmas giving trees on Main Street and we even have an artificial ice rink!
+We've also made several improvements in the Perry County Park, including added safety features to slow the flow of traffic as well as handicap accessibility to the park's restroom and shelters.
+We recently completed a refurbishment project on the tennis courts--and we added pickleball lines to them as well.
+We now have around nine miles of beautiful trails for walking and biking above the park.
+We have worked to make improvements and upgrades at Eagles Landing in Buckhorn, as well as at the Hardburly and Leatherwood playgrounds.
+The North Fork of the Kentucky River provides opportunities for fishing, tubing, canoeing and kayaking.
+Brashearville, site of the annual Battle of Leatherwood, has made several recent additions to its settlement.
+Recently, Leatherwood Off-Road Park became Kentucky’s largest off-road park, with over 250 miles of trails traversing over 50,000 acres of land; it offers something for everyone…from the first-time rider to the experienced thrill-seeker.
+We truly believe that these attractions, among others, showcase the natural beauty of Perry County.
+Our goal is to not only enhance Perry County for its citizens but also to access the ever-growing markets of historical and adventure tourism.

-One of the projects that I am most proud of came to fruition in March of 2016...the addition of the Galen College of Nursing in Perry County.
+One of the first major projects that came to fruition during my tenure was the addition of the Galen College of Nursing in Perry County.
 In just a little over a year, we were able to develop a plan, obtain funding through a grant and other sources, find a location, design and remodel the building and begin our first classes.
-To do that in such a short amount of time, with all the red tape and guidelines that must be followed, is an amazing accomplishment.
-And we already have graduates from this program!
+To do that in such a short amount of time--going through all the red tape and the strict guidelines that must be followed--is an amazing accomplishment.

-My vision is set on the future for Perry County and I am doing everything possible so that we are ready when we discover opportunities such as the drone port or our own nursing college.
+My vision is focused on the future for Perry County and I am doing everything possible so that we are ready when we discover new opportunities.
 I am excited to explore new avenues that will provide incentives for our young people to stay in Perry County, making a commitment to raising their families here because they see the possibilities that we are creating for the next generation.

 Even though it may seem like we have a long way to go, I assure you that we ARE making progress every day.
-Socrates once said, “The secret to change is to focus all your energy, not on FIGHTING the old, but on BUILDING the new.”
+Socrates said, “The secret to change is to focus all your energy, not on FIGHTING the old, but on BUILDING the new.”
 Just a LITTLE bit of progress every day adds up to BIG results.
-We are not where we want to be yet, but we are closer than we were yesterday.
-I ask for your continued support and assistance in these endeavors during my second term in office.
+We may not be where we want to be yet, but we are closer than we were yesterday.
+I ask for your continued support and assistance in all these endeavors

 Contact Information